marwinmarte/100daysofcode/1stRound-2.md

 **Today's Progress**: Today I code and I feel happy going back to code after 2 day without coding.

 **Thoughts:** I'm happy.

+### Day 11: may 4th be with you.
+Wednesday

+**Today's Progress**: Today I was coding in my portfolio, I going to try to code in my portfolio everyday at least 10 min.

+**Thoughts:** May the Force be with you.